mendix/docs/content/refguide/message-definition.md

 Message definitions define the messages that are sent from and to your app.
 Defining your messages allows you to create import and export mappings for them.

-A message definition can be used for both JSON and XML, and can be used for both single objects and a list of objects.
+A message definition can be used for both JSON and XML as well as for both single objects and a list of objects.

 ## 2 General